Transforming the World

 FU Berlin

-Mathematics for sustainability transitions
+Mathematics for Sustainability Transitions

 Since December 2019, Sarah Wolf is Head of the MATH+ Junior Research Group “Mathematics for Sustainability Transitions“ at FU Berlin.
 Her main research interest is a mathematical foundation for empirical agent-based modeling and simulation to address societal challenges.
 Application topics include a macroeconomic sustainability transition as envisaged by the European Green Deal and a sustainable mobility transition, but also models of epidemic spreading.
 A complementary research interest is the Decision Theatre – a dialogue format for involving stakeholders and citizens in the research process.